Go to asha.org

 Imagine More November 21-23 Orlando, FL

 The ASHA Convention will take place November 21–23, 2019 at the Orange County Convention Center, West Building, in Orlando, Florida.

 The ASHA Convention is the strongest educational program for audiologists, speech-language pathologists, speech and hearing scientists, and related professionals.
 More than 2,900 sessions eligible for ASHA Continuing Education Credit or professional development hours are offered.
-The

 31 topic areas related to the professions.
 Sessions are presented in a variety of formats:

 Learn more about earning and reporting your continuing education activities at the ASHA Convention.